nelmio/NelmioSecurityBundle/README.md

         session:
             secure: true

+To keep a few URLs from being force-redirected to SSL you can define a whitelist of regular
+expressions:

+    nelmio_security:
+        forced_ssl:
+            enabled: true
+            whitelist:
+                - ^/unsecure/

 Then if you want to push it further, you can enable [HTTP Strict Transport Security (HSTS)](http://tools.ietf.org/html/draft-hodges-strict-transport-sec-02).
 This is basically sending a header to tell the browser that your site must always be